alejandresam/alejandresam.github.io/_posts/2025-06-21-my-first-post.md

---- # Add the closing --- for front matter
-layout: single # Corrected 'ayout' to 'layout'
-title: "Setting Up My New Personal Website!"
-date: 2025-06-21 18:00:00 -0700
-categories: [Website, Jekyll, GitHub Pages]
-tags: [personal-website, github-pages, jekyll, minimal-mistakes]
---- # Add the closing --- for front matter

-Welcome to my brand new personal website!
-After some planning and a fresh start, I'm excited to launch this new online space for my work and thoughts.

 This site is powered by Jekyll and built on the highly versatile Minimal Mistakes theme.
 I chose this combination for its flexibility, robust features, and excellent support for GitHub Pages.
 My aim is to create a clean, modern, and informative platform to showcase my academic journey, research, projects, and insights.